Best Cheap Health Insurance in Maryland (2024)

 Kaiser Permanente offers the best health insurance in Maryland.

-Kaiser Permanente has a perfect 5 out of 5-star plan quality rating from HealthCare.gov.
+Kaiser Permanente has a perfect 5-out-of-5-star plan quality rating from HealthCare.gov.
 Star ratings measure coverage quality, customer satisfaction and plan management.

 Kaiser Permanente is unusual because it only covers medical services at Kaiser Permanente hospitals and clinics unless you have a medical emergency.
 Consider another health insurance company if you don't live near a Kaiser hospital.